-"We need to be better at communicating about strategies and goals.
-We need to boost the quality of leadership and managers need to give better feedback!"
+"We need to be better at communicating strategies and goals.
+We need to boost the quality of leadership, and managers need to give better feedback!"
 These are some of the comments we often hear from companies when we talk about what it takes to boost employee engagement, retention and an interest in development.
 There is plenty of research on the link between engaged employees and the financial performance of companies.
-Most management teams understand the importance - the big challenge , however, is finding the right tools to make it happen.
+Most management teams understand the importance - the big challenge, however, is finding the right tools to make it happen.

-Last fall, I wrote an article for a Swedish media in which I reflected on whether there is a universal formula for ensuring employee engagement, leadership quality and learning in an age when change is the norm.
-One in five Swedes is actively searching for a new job, and the performance of Swedish managers is mediocre in a global context.
+In the fall of 2015, I wrote an article for motivation.se in which I reflected on whether there is a universal formula for ensuring employee engagement, leadership quality and learning in an age when change is the norm.
+One in five Swedes was actively searching for a new job at the time, and the performance of Swedish managers was considered mediocre in a global context.
+And that is still true today.

 The connecting thread is a lack of clarity at all levels.
 A lack of clarity about the company's strategy and goals, a lack of clarity about the role of the manager and a lack of clarity about what is expected of the individual.